Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

  }
 ```

-* Rather than carrying this out in start, I chose OnEnable so that the method is active everytime the gameobject is active.
+* Rather than carrying this out in `start`, I chose `OnEnable` so that the method is active everytime the gameobject is active.

-	Next, we create a new method for when battery drain should occur which will be referenced by the invoke repeat function for when this shall be carried out.
+	Next, we create a new method for when battery drain should occur which will be referenced by the `InvokeRepeating` function for when this shall be carried out.

 ```C#
     void BatteryDrainage() // battery drain function